Lona Sandon, Ph.D.

 Dr. Sandon holds a Doctorate of Philosophy in Health Education Studies with an emphasis in higher education and wellness programming from Texas Woman's University, Masters of Education in Education Technology from the University of Texas, Brownsville and a Bachelor of Science degree in Nutrition and Dietetics from the University of Minnesota.
 She completed a one-year dietetic internship at the University of Minnesota Hospital and Clinics.

 Dr. Sandon has a personal and professional interest in wellness, sports nutrition, exercise, and autoimmune inflammatory conditions.
 She is a certified fitness instructor by the American Council on Exercise and a Level III YogaFit instructor.
-Daily exercise of cycling, aerobics, yoga, or weight training is just her way of life.
-She has nearly 20 years experience in leading fitness and wellness classes for multiple health and fitness centers.
-She is frequently contacted to speak for community events for the Arthritis Foundation and employee health and wellness programs.
+She has over 25 years experience in leading fitness and wellness classes.

 - Undergraduate School